fixie-ai/ai-jsx/packages/docs/docs/getting-started.md

 }
 ```

 We use a second LLM pass to create a description for the image.
-We then feed this description to an `<ImageGen>` compoent.
+We then feed this description to an `<ImageGen>` component.
 `<ImageGen>` by default uses [Dalle](https://platform.openai.com/docs/guides/images/introduction).

 Note that we also used a new component, `memo`.
 If we simply use `<WriteStory />` twice (even if you assign it to a variable), you will have two separate LLM calls and possibly two different stories as a result.